Strong valid inequalities for a class of concave submodular minimization problems under cardinality constraints: Introduction

 Inspired by this implication, we take a polyhedral approach to address problem \eqref{prob:cc_concave_sub_min} in this paper.
-In seminal work, for unconstrained submodular minimization, \citet{edmonds2003submodular} proposes extended polymatroid inequalities and establishes an explicit linear convex hull description for the epigraph of any submodular function using these inequalities.
+In seminal work, for unconstrained submodular minimization, \citet{edmonds1970submodular} proposes extended polymatroid inequalities and establishes an explicit linear convex hull description for the epigraph of any submodular function using these inequalities (see also \citep{edmonds2003submodular}).
 Since this early work, polyhedral approaches have commonly been adopted in submodular optimization research.
 Such approaches have unique advantages especially in the presence of additional complicating constraints or when maximizing $f$ leading to NP-hard problems.
 In this regard, \citet{wolsey1999integer} take a polyhedral approach to tackle unconstrained submodular maximization problems.
 The authors introduce a class of valid linear inequalities, called submodular inequalities, for the hypograph of any submodular function.
 This enables the formulation of the problem as a mixed-integer linear program.
-This formulation is later strengthened for constrained submodular maximization in \cite{ahmed2011maximizing,yu2017maximizing,shi2020sequence}.
-By exploiting hidden submodularity, \citet{atamturk2018strong, atamturk2020supermodularity} and \citet{Kilinc-Karzan2020-conicbinary} improve the formulations of mixed-binary convex quadratic and conic optimization problems, respectively. \citet{atamturk2021submodular} also extend the polyhedral results to general set function minimization, in which the authors rewrite a set function as the difference between two submodular functions and form the outer approximation of the original set function based on the extended polymatroid inequalities and the submodular inequalities of the pair of submodular functions.
-For another generalization---namely, bisubmodular optimization---where the objective function is a set function with two arguments that maintain submodular properties, \citet{yu2020polyhedral, yu2020exact} provide polyhedral characterizations.
-In another direction, recent work \cite{first2016,Wu2017, Wu2020,kilincc2019joint,xie-2019-distr-robus,zhang-2018-ambig-chanc} successfully adopts a polyhedral approach to submodular optimization in stochastic settings. \\
+This formulation is later strengthened for constrained submodular maximization in \citep{ahmed2011maximizing,yu2017maximizing,shi2020sequence}.
+By exploiting hidden submodularity, studies including \citep{gomez2018submodularity, atamturk2020submodularity, atamturk2020supermodularity, kilincc2020conic, atamturk2008polymatroids, atamturk2019lifted} improve the formulations of mixed-binary convex quadratic and conic optimization problems. \citet{yu2022drsubmod} consider mixed-integer extensions of submodularity, known as diminishing returns (DR)-submodularity, and give the convex hull of the epigraph of a DR-submodular function under box and monotonicity constraints. \citet{atamturk2021submodular} extend the polyhedral results to general set function minimization, in which the authors rewrite a set function as the difference between two submodular functions and form the outer approximation of the original set function based on the extended polymatroid inequalities and the submodular inequalities of the pair of submodular functions.
+For another generalization---namely, $k$-submodular optimization---where the objective function is a set function with $k\geq 2$ arguments that maintain submodular properties, \citet{yu2020polyhedral, yu2021exact} provide polyhedral characterizations.
+In another direction, recent works \citep{wu2018two, wu2019probabilistic, wu2020exact, kilincc2019joint, xie2019distributionally, zhang2018ambiguous} successfully adopt a polyhedral approach to submodular optimization in stochastic settings. \\